Free S&H For Orders Over $30

 BioPerine® vs Black Pepper

-While black pepper in cooking does naturally contain piperine, BioPerine® is a standardized, measured extract.
-This means each serving delivers a consistent amount of piperine—something culinary black pepper cannot offer.
+While culinary black pepper naturally contains piperine, BioPerine® is a standardized, measured extract.
+That means each serving delivers a more consistent amount of piperine than ordinary black pepper used in food.

-Standardization is especially important when pairing curcumin with piperine for absorption support, which is why supplements often use BioPerine® instead of ordinary pepper powder.
+Standardization is especially important when pairing curcumin with piperine for absorption support, which is why supplement makers often use BioPerine® instead of ordinary pepper powder.

 Why Many Turmeric Supplements Include BioPerine®